jwnwilson/hexrepo/README.md

     - Setup docker container builds
         - Setup base lib image to re-use for projects
     - Add user setup to infra as code
+        - During project config setup define monorepo user with admin account
+        - login with mono repo user and store credentials to work specifically with monorepo

 - Setup Frontend